omkarkhatavkar/selenium-terraform-aws-kubernetes/README.md

 12. kubectl create -f selenium_node.yml

+13. kubectl create -f cluster-autoscaler.yml

-13. kubectl get pods (this should show you the list of the pods)
+14. kubectl get pods (this should show you the list of the pods)

 ## Running the tests